Valparaiso University: Lutheran revival

-Modern era
+Golden Era

 In 1940, O. P. Kretzmann became president of the university.
 During his 28 years in office, he marshaled significant changes, many of which remain in place.
 Valparaiso University bought about 90 acres of land in 1944 east of campus near the corner of Sturdy Road and US Highway 30.
-The large oak tree occupying this land was named "Merlin" and remains a central feature of campus.
-This purchase would transform campus, as the university moved to its current location over the course of many years.
+The large oak tree occupying this land was named "Merlin" and remains a central feature of the campus.
+This purchase would transform the campus, as the university moved to its current location over many years.

 Kretzmann increased enrollment from 400 to more than 4,000.
 Academic rigor increased along with enrollment.
-VU created its Honor Code in 1943 and remains in place today, as students continue to write the code on top of assignments.
+Valparaiso created its Honor Code in 1943 and remains in place today, as students continue to write the code on top of assignments.
 After the Second World War, Valparaiso offered its first four-year degrees: mechanical, civil, and electrical engineering.
-On November 27, 1956, the Chapel-Auditorium burned down.
+On November 27, 1956, the Chapel Auditorium burned down.
 The university quickly rebuilt its worship space: the Chapel of the Resurrection was dedicated on September 27, 1959.
-VU installed a subcritical nuclear reactor in 1958, and in the 1970s the University Branch of the United States Atomic Energy Commission called Valpo's nuclear physics lab "a model for all small universities wishing to provide excellent training in the field of undergraduate physics."
+Valparaiso installed a subcritical nuclear reactor in 1958, and in the 1970s the University Branch of the United States Atomic Energy Commission called Valpo's nuclear physics lab "a model for all small universities wishing to provide excellent training in the field of undergraduate physics."

 President Kretzmann founded Christ College, the honors college of Valparaiso University, in 1967.
 Christ College was only the third such honors college in the nation.
 The campus radio station WVUR-FM began broadcasting in 1960.
 Robert F. Kennedy spoke before 5,000 people in 1968 at VU while campaigning, and in the same year, the university began its long-standing international study centers in Cambridge, England, and Reutlingen, Germany.
 During student protests in 1970, Kinsey Hall burned.
 The first class of the College of Nursing graduated in 1971.
 In 1976, Valparaiso University began NCAA Division I competition.

-In 1991, Valpo became home to the Lilly Fellows Program, a national program that supports young scholar-teachers, during its inaugural year.
+In 1991, Valparaiso became home to the Lilly Fellows Program, a national program that supports young scholar-teachers, during its inaugural year.
 This program has grown to almost 100 universities.
 The 1998 men's basketball team reached the Sweet Sixteen of the Division I national tournament.
-In 2002, a new international study center was established in Hangzhou, China.
+In 2002, a new international study center was established in Hangzhou, China (since shuttered).
 Phi Beta Kappa established a chapter at Valparaiso University in 2004.
 In 2013 the university completed a solar furnace and research facility, the only undergraduate institution to operate a solar furnace, and one of only five solar furnaces in the US.